 The majority of the mentally ill do not get treatment.

 Fifty-five percent of the mentally ill receive no treatment.
 The statistics for those with a substance use disorder are even worse.
 Since 2013 the rate of treatment has risen, slightly.
 But the continuing reality is that majority of mentally ill people do not get treatment.

 Every time there is a high-profile violent event, the news asks if that person has a history of mental illness.
 Even when they have been identified as a mentally ill person the odds are less than fifty-fifty that they were able to access treatment.

-The cost of treatment has been a major barrier to getting mental health up till now.
-The expansion of health care availability has given a few more people access to behavioral health treatment.
+The cost of treatment has been a major barrier to getting mental health up until now.
+The expansion of healthcare availability has given a few more people access to behavioral health treatment.
 Even when someone realizes that they need help their fears about the cost may keep them out of treatment.
-It is not just direct costs, doctor fees, medications the price of counseling, which are a problem.
+It is not just direct costs, doctor fees, medications the price of counseling, which is a problem.
 Some people have copays.
-There is also travel costs and problems in eating away from home.
+There are also travel costs and problems in eating away from home.

 The parity provisions in the current law were intended to make sure that behavioral health benefits were just as available as physical health ones.
 Accessing behavioral health services continue to be a challenge for both client and providers.

 Recent surveys tell us that we have at best half the number of therapists that are needed to see the number of people who need services.
 The result of this imbalance between supply and demand is that there are long waits for services and people who really do need help may get turned away.

 Mental illness gets in the way of getting treated.